NTID Regional STEM Center

 Do I need to pay for transportation costs?

-NRSC will cover costs for eligible students to and from STEM Academy!
+NRSC will cover costs for eligible students to and from STEM Academy who live more than three hours from the camp!

 Note: If you are under the age of 15, air transportation cannot be arranged for you.